 The presentation below therefore presents the main "Lean" methods in a synthetic way without worrying about their true origin, even if it is often described.

-The method of the five why would have been designed by Sakichi Toyoda.
+The Lean method of the "five whys" would have been designed by Sakichi Toyoda.
 It is one of the important methods used by Toyota to solve problems.
 The principle is not to stop at the first cause of a problem (the first why) but to analyze the problem until the root cause or causes are identified.